adamszymanowski/linux_plus_XK0-004/CBT_Nuggets_Linux+.md

 - BIOS
   - Basic Input Output System
   - older
+  - uses MBR (Master Boot Record)

 - UEFI
   - Unified Extensible Firmware Interface
   - newer
+  - has a specialized partition for booting
+    - supports way more partitions
+    - supports Secure Boot

+  UEFI is a replacement for BIOS.

 ## 02. Difference between GRUB, and GRUB2
 in `/boot/grub`